Guides, Field Notes & Stories.

 I’m forgiving of honest mistakes and skill gaps when there’s ownership, learning, and visible improvement.
 I do not expect perfection.
 I do expect honesty.

-What I’m not available for is repeated broken agreements without accountability, or the kind of moral performance where people say the right things and do the opposite.
+What I’m not available for is repeated broken agreements without accountability, or performative accountability without changed behaviour.

 Trust is rebuilt through changed behaviour, not speeches.